davemaurer/daily_exercises/classes_intro.md

   - Data Types: integers(5), strings("hello"), booleans(true/false), symbols(:hello), nil
   - Data Structures: hashes(`{:hello => "hello"}`), arrays(`[1, 2, 3]`), structs, linked lists, binary trees, tries, etc.
   - Class instantiations: `dog = Dog.new`

+###Questions and possible answers:

+Q: Why does ruby even have classes?

+A: So you can organize your code/project/program, and to control when values are created/retrieved and changed in memory.
+   - A class just gives you an easy way to carry around some executable lines of code, along with any values those executable lines may need.
+   - When we talk about values in memory, it's important to realize that your computer doesn't just have everything in every file ready to go all the time.
+That would require a lot more RAM than is currently possible.
+Files contain hard data, meaning they are characters that are ready to be retrieved and changed and displayed whenever you want them, but they are not just waiting in the RAM.
+When you open a file in your computer, the data in that file is retrieved and then displayed on your screen.
+That's why if there is a really large file you are opening, it takes a bit longer. <br>
+   Think about it this way.
+The RAM on your computer may be 4, 8, 16, or 32 megabytes.
+The hard drive holds gigabytes.
+The hard drive is what can be 'written' to your computer's files, and the RAM is what can grab the stuff in the those files so you can retrieve/use/display it.
+Because RAM is a lot more limited than hard drive space, all programming languages use some type of management system for programs, so that only things that are needed at the time are in the RAM.
+The rest hangs out in files waiting for their turn to be loaded.
+Classes give us the ability to have things like methods and variables ready to go, and loaded into memory (RAM) as they are needed.
+Otherwise if you had a really big program, you might need more RAM than your computer has just to run it.
+If it had, say, three thousand variables and some of those variables were arrays containing data from the library of congress, good luck cramming all of that into your memory at once.
+   - Organizationally classes keep us sane.
+Let's say you want a program that has three cars in it, and they race.
+Without classes you would need to make variables for each car, like car_one = "Car One", car_two = "Car Two", etc. Then you would need variables for each car's attributes, like car_one_color = "Red", etc. Then you would need to remember which variables go with each car, which is why you would use car_one_driver = "Fred", car_two_driver = "Sarah", etc. And when you make methods/functions that use those variables, you will have to pass the values in each time, like `start_car(car_name)`.
+With classes you could just say `def start_car` and the method is attached to the instance of the Car class you are talking about.
+Like: `car_one = Car.new("Red", "Fred")`, then: `car_one.start`.
+Using classes in a programming language isn't wrong or right, it's just one way of organizing your code.